Buying Chickens- What to look for?

-One great trick to try is to note their behavior when you put your finger in front of their faces/beaks.
+One great trick that will work with any chick is to note their behavior when you put your finger in front of their faces/beaks.
 Pullets will cower down, while cockerels will stand up to you.

 How to tell if you are getting good laying hens-